ja2-stracciatella/ja2-stracciatella.github.io/how-to-run.md

 the launcher will show you the location where you can find it.
 You can make a copy and put it near your ja2.json configuration file, by creating a `data` folder for it.
 This way you won't lose your settings when you reinstall the engine.

 The project extracted many other hardcoded values from the original sources into editable text files stored in the [assets/externalized](https://github.com/ja2-stracciatella/ja2-stracciatella/tree/master/assets/externalized) directory.
 You can edit weapons, ammo, shops, enemy weapon choices and much more — **at your own peril**!
+You can copy them to your user directory the same way as `game.json`.
+This also applies to installing 3rd-party mods.

 To use one of the [bundled or external mods](features.md#bundled-optional-mini-mods), enable them in the launcher or pass the following flag when running JA2S:
 ```
 -mod MOD_NAME    Start one of the game modifications.
 MOD_NAME is the
                  name of modification, e.g. 'from-russia-with-love.
 See